mzaffran/mzaffran.github.io/index.md

 ##### News

+- Really honored that our tutorial's proposition, *Distribution-Free Predictive Uncertainty Quantification: Strengths and Limits of Conformal Prediction*, with Aymeric Dieulveut was accepted at UAI and ICML!
+Pick your favorite European destination for the summer and see you there :D
 - Super excited to announce that I have been named one of the [Fondation L’Oréal-UNESCO 2023 French Young Talents](https://www.fondationloreal.com/sites/default/files/2023-10/dpfrance_fwis2023-web.pdf), along with 34 amazing French women scientists at the doctoral or post-doctoral level!
 - Just released an [introductive tutorial (slides) on Conformal Prediction](https://conformalpredictionintro.github.io/)!
 Going from the standard split mean-regression case towards beyond exchangeability, passing by conditional coverage, classification, and no (other) splitting strategies.
-- Super happy that the work with Aymeric Dieuleveut, Julie Josse, and [Yaniv Romano](https://sites.google.com/view/yaniv-romano/), [*Conformal Prediction with Missing Values*](https://arxiv.org/abs/2306.02732), was accepted to [ICML 2023](https://icml.cc/Conferences/2023/)!

 ##### Upcoming events

-*January 17, 2024.* The [12th edition](https://www.sfds.asso.fr/sdoc-12022-2c6ccf107c821bb573c95de6e849f5e4-ysp_2024.pdf) of the [Young Statisticians and Probabilists day](https://www.sfds.asso.fr/en/jeunes_statisticiens/manifestations/journees_ysp/564-accueil_ysp/) will be held in Paris (Institut Henri Poincaré).
-[Registrations](https://framaforms.org/inscription-a-ysp12-registration-to-ysp12-1700153039) are now opened!

-*January 18, 2024.* I will give a talk during the [Statistique Mathématique day](https://statmath2024.sciencesconf.org/), in Paris.
+*June 13, 2024.* I will give a talk at the [LJK--DATA Seminar](https://www-ljk.imag.fr/spip.php?article23), in Grenoble.
 Many thanks for the invitation!

+*July 15, 2024.* Giving a tutorial on conformal prediction with Aymeric Dieuleveut at [UAI2024](https://www.auai.org/uai2024/) in Barcelona!

+*July 22, 2024.* Giving a tutorial on conformal prediction with Aymeric Dieuleveut at [ICML2024](https://icml.cc/virtual/2024/calendar) in Vienna!

 ##### Community